87 Basic Spanish Phrases for Everyday Conversations

 Basic Spanish Phrases for Restaurants

 Whether you’re learning Spanish for traveling or have different goals, you likely need to use some Spanish to order food.
-Here are some basic Spanish sentences customers use in this context.
+Here are some common phrases native speakers use in this context:

 • Es para llevar: It’s to go